Changissnz/selfinterest/README.md

 know all too well that "battle" and "war" outcomes rest on the economy of support for these phenomena, and additionally on particular movements honestly recognized as stochastic only when the pertaining human beings could not account for them beforehand.
-The famous Chinese general Sun Tzu stated "victory is won before the war", a wisdom on the merit of preparatory power and the limitations of possibilities that transpire from the initial base.
+The famous Chinese general Sun Tzu stated "victory is won before the war", a wisdom on the merit of preparatory power and the limitations on possibilities that could transpire from the initial base.
 For all the faults of pre-determinism, the helplessness on top of the possible knowledge, the realities of influence and scale are pivotal determinants.
 The monopolist crushes his competitors because his media overshadows their work and darkens their competitive idealism into the abyss of obsolescence.
-The autocrat does not bear direct witness to the errors of the wars he declared, and must think himself to be the last in his reign to possibly perish.
+The autocrat does not bear direct witness to most errors from the wars he declared, and must think himself to be the last in his reign to possibly perish.
 In both of these cases, the preference has been set to a modality amenable to those predominantly in charge, and thus, the objective of ruling takes precedence before any product or competitor of merit in quality, and this